secure-rm/core/README.md

   .catch((err) => {throw err})
 ```

-If you want to make your own cutom standard, see [write.js](./lib/write.js) file for more details.
+If you want to make your own custom standard, see [write.js](./lib/write.js) file for more details.

 ### Events
 When running, secure-rm emits events to let you know the progression of the deletion.